Ion Fury: Controversy

 On August 16, 2019, less than a day after the official release, Discord chat logs from members of Voidpoint were shared, displaying purportedly transphobic remarks by the developers.
 Following multiple requests for a comment on the situation by gaming news sites and retro gaming-focused YouTube personalities, Voidpoint and 3D Realms apologized and pledged to institute a zero-tolerance policy on "disparaging language".
 They also pledged to remove two lines of in-game text.
 Additionally, $10,000 of Ion Fury's initial sales were donated to the Trevor Project.

 The developer response yielded mixed reactions, including a considerable increase in negative reviews on the game's Steam page, many of which accused the developers of censorship.
 On August 26, 2019, the developers reversed their stance and stated that they would only remove one of the messages, containing a slur, but no other content.
 Polygon cited the increase in negative reviews as basis for the reversal.
 Voidpoint and 3D Realms issued a joint statement that they would not remove further content from Ion Fury or any future games, stating their opposition to the censorship of creative works of any kind.

 Expansion and sequel

 An expansion pack for the game was announced at the Realms Deep 2020 event with a 2021 release date.
 It was revealed in 2021 as Ion Fury: Aftershock for a release that same year.
 The developers announced that the expansion would feature thirteen new levels, a new weapon and inventory items, and several new enemy and ammo types.
 Arrange Mode introduces "an amped-up remix of the entire original campaign with mirrored levels and modified enemy and item placement".
-The expansion has since been delayed indefinitely.
+The expansion was released on October 2, 2023 for PC.

-In September 16, 2022, 3D Realms announced the sequel titled Phantom Fury, to be released in 2023.
+A sequel titled Phantom Fury, built on Unreal Engine, was released on April 23, 2024.